Dzzz83/Motorbike-Tracking-System/README.md

 - `/thank`: Thank you page after submitting feedback.

 ### GPS Data Processing
-The `process_csv_data` function reads and processes GPS data from CSV files.
+The `process_csv_data` function reads and processes GPS data from CSV files placed directly in the project directory.
 It calculates distances using the Haversine formula, total time spent, average speed, and fuel consumption.
 The processed data is then displayed on the map.

 ### Haversine Formula
 The Haversine formula is used to calculate the great-circle distance between two points on the Earth's surface, given their latitude and longitude.